Pixl8 GDPR statement

 For customers, a Pixl8 platform whitepaper is available with specific GDPR updates.

-The company will comply with applicable GDPR regulations when they take effect in 2018, including as a data processor, while also working closely with our customers and partners to meet contractual obligations for our procedures, products and services.
+The company will comply with applicable GDPR regulations, including as a data processor, while also working closely with our customers and partners to meet contractual obligations for our procedures, products and services.
 Our team of experienced business analysts, consultants and digital specialists will also help to support customers in achieving their requirements through the provision of expert services and technology solutions.

 The company has two main areas of focus in preparing for GDPR overseen by our management team: